Why are letters useful?

 What makes good letters

 First, a few general remarks that apply almost without exception to all types of letters: The word letter comes from the Latin breve / brevis, and that means “short”.
-So keep in mind that business correspondence should always provide precise and factual information - do without extensive explanations and get straight to the point.
+Therefore, keep in mind that business correspondence should always provide precise and factual information - do without extensive explanations and get straight to the point.

 But do not say too close, because otherwise your letter sounds too much like a telegram or it could possibly be lost essential content or misunderstood.

 Use the “golden letter rule” as a guide: a letter should not be longer than one page.
 If you still have to accommodate more content, the best thing to do is to outsource it to plants.
-However, you should not attach more than three attachments to your letter.
+However, you should not add more than three attachments to your letter.

 Step 1: What type of letter?